RadiantCrystal/AI-Safety/README.md

 # AI-Safety
 Contains all the papers presented at <b>ACM Summer School on Generative AI for Text 2024</b>
+<span style="color:red"> Description of the codebase and its structure. </span>

-## Identifying harmful behaviour of language models
+## Identifying and mitigating harmful behaviour of language models

 - 🎯 Somnath Banerjee, Sayan Layek, __Rima Hazra__, Animesh Mukherjee. __How (un)ethical are instruction-centric responses of LLMs?
 Unveiling the vulnerabilities of safety guardrails to harmful queries__. 👉 [Paper](https://arxiv.org/abs/2402.15302) [Under Review]